IIP-Group/ChannelCharting/README.md

 ### Notes

 * For the vanilla LoS channel model, you can freely select the system parameters.
 For the pregenerated Quadriga LoS (QLoS) and non-LoS channels (QNLoS), you can only use the following parameters: U=2048 and B=32.
 * In order to generate your own Quadriga channel vectors, you need to first install the Quadriga software https://quadriga-channel-model.de/ .
-We do not provide assistance in doing so, but an example script can be found in the `channels` folder.
+We do not provide assistance in doing so.
+However, we provide a script to generate channel vectors; the MATLAB script can be found in the `channels` folder.
 * You can easily add your own (or modify our) channel charting functions below the `switch par.DRmethod` statement.
 * You can easily add your own (or modify our) channel-state information (CSI) feature extraction method.